ravivyas84/go-blog/posts/drawing-maps-to-understand-your-organization-and-the-future.md

 The last 2-4 months I have been stuck with a few concepts like [Zooming in and zooming out](/2018/07/17/zooming-in-and-zooming-out/), [breaking problems down](/2018/08/31/breaking-problems-down/).
 While the concepts are important my interpretations of them are very crude in retrospect.
 I say that because I believe what I have tried to encompass in 2 blog posts with more on the way, Tim O'Reilly of O'Reilly Media sums it up in 2 lines

 Here is a snippet from his book [WTF?
-What’s the Future and Why It’s Up to Us](https://www.oreilly.com/tim/wtf-book.html)
+What's the Future and Why It's Up to Us](https://www.oreilly.com/tim/wtf-book.html)

 ![Making Maps](/assets/img_0849.jpg)